Tinco Martinus Lycklama à Nijeholt: Death of Tinco

 Tinco Lycklama died in Cannes on 7 December 1900.
 The town invited all dignitaries and the consular corps to an official ceremony on 11 December.
 The procession left the Villa Lycklama for the "Notre-Dame-de-Bon-Voyage" church, where mayor Jean Hibert pronounced an elegy for his close friend.
-The coffin was then transported to the railway station, whence it left the same evening for its final destination - Wolvega.
+The coffin was then transported to the railway station, whence it left the same evening for Wolvega as its final destination.
 Cannes lost a remarkable citizen who left his mark on the city.
 His widow kept her residence in Cannes until 1911.
-She died at Leeuwarden (Netherlands) in 1914 and was inhumed at the chapel at Wolvega.
+She died at Leeuwarden in 1914, and was inhumed at the chapel at Wolvega.